Empress Deng Sui — Beautiful Queen and Excellent Female Politician of the Eastern Han Dynasty

-A Beautiful, Smart, and Humble Highborn Girl
+A Beautiful and Intelligent Highborn Girl

-Deng Sui was born into a noble and powerful family: her grandfather was one of the most trusted and contributive generals of Emperor Liu Xiu, and her mother was a grandniece of Liu Xiu’s beloved queen Yin Lihua.
+Deng Sui was born into a noble and influential family: her grandfather was one of the most trusted and contributive generals of Emperor Liu Xiu, and her mother was a grandniece of Liu Xiu’s beloved queen Yin Lihua.

-After she grew up, she became an imperial concubine of Liu Zhao (79 — 106), the Emperor He of Han.
+After she grew up, she became an imperial concubine of Liu Zhao (79 — 106), Emperor He of Han.

 Filigree Gold Dragon of the Eastern Han Dynasty Decorated with Gems — Dingzhou Museum (Photo by Dongmaiying)

-Being Humble as the Best Contention
+Humility as the Ultimate Contention

 After Deng Sui showed up in the royal palace, however, the emperor and other imperial concubines all showed more favor to her.

-On the contrary, Deng Sui was quite humble and thoughtful.
-She showed great respect to the queen, and gained the support of almost everyone in the royal palace, from the emperor to maids and servants.
+She showed great respect to the queen and gained the support of almost everyone in the royal palace, from the emperor to maids and servants.

 Years later, someone reported to the emperor that Empress Yin and her mother tried to use sorcery to curse Deng.